Upgraded Plug-In Hybrid Favorite: BMW X5

 Now, the X5 is getting a major upgrade for the 2024 model year, with electrification across the line.
 The headliner is an even better plug-in hybrid model with more than double the electric range, as well as significantly more horsepower.

-96 More HP and 68 Miles Electric Range
+BMW X5: More Horsepower and Electric Range

 The plug-in hybrid X5, previously known as.
 The xDrive40e, becomes the xDrive50e, reflecting the vehicle’s massively increased performance and efficiency.
 The latest generation X5 continues to combine a turbocharged six-cylinder gasoline engine and an electric motor.